DiogenesPolanco/cachegit/README.md

 ## Unmanaged Version (This CLI is not required)

-1. The master branch of a file is accessable through `public.cachegit.com`.
+1. The master branch of a file is accessable over https on `public.cachegit.com`.
 See [website](http://www.cachegit.com) for instructions.

 2. Stores minified but unmangled source files on the CDN 3 days before requesting a new copy.